Preparing for the big day … and big week!

 Now imagine what kind of anxiety your releasing friend might be feeling.

-For years, men and women describe getting the bends in their final month or two “before the gate.”
+A lot of releasing folks describe getting The Bends (also known as ‘decompression sickness’) in their final month or two “before the gate.”
 Short time is the hardest time.
-It moves slowly, painstakingly.
+It moves slowly, sometimes painfully so.
 We often hear from them less.
 If we catch a collect call, their voice is often different.
 They tell us they don’t feel right.
-Many report feeling angry, on edge, suddenly hating people around them inside the prison.
+Many report feeling angry, on edge, suddenly hating people around them inside prison.

-The most self-aware men and women usually can name it more clearly: “I’m so scared.”
+The most self-aware releasing folks can usually name it more clearly: “I’m so scared.”

-Like you, they probably thought, “I should be happy!”
+Like you, they’ve probably thought, “I should be happy!”
 But they have something to lose now.
 They have hope.
 Like you, they care now.
-There’s risk.
+That means there’s risk involved.

-So be gentle with each other and stick close as we get closer.
+So: be gentle with each other and stick close as we approach release day.

 STAY CONNECTED

 In the weeks just before release, plan to be more available than you have been.
 Maybe your friend wants to have just one or two people they’re in regular contact with as the day nears.
-Maybe they like having everyone reaching out via letters/emails or ability to take calls.
-Send a physical greeting card, if you want.
-Just saying you all as a team, as a church, are looking forward to seeing them soon.
+Maybe they like having everyone reaching out via letters or emails or in their ability to take calls.
+Send a physical greeting card, if you want, letting them know that you all as a team, as a church, are looking forward to seeing them soon.

 AS A TEAM: GROUP TEXT THREAD

-For the day before, the big day, and the next week or so, several teams have started a group text thread amongst their 5-7 members.
-This avoids a confusing tangle of calls, repeating updates to multiple people, details left out, people left out, hurt feelings, mixed messages, etc. Teams start to smile, feeling like a mission impossible crew, everyone checking in the night before.
-Photos from the two members picking your friend up at the gate.
-The text thread helps you stay connected and close in this wonderful and fragile day.
+In the days beforehand, the big day itself, and the week or so after, several teams have started a group text thread amongst their 7-10 members.
+This avoids a confusing tangle of calls, repeating updates to multiple people, missed details, people left out, hurt feelings, mixed messages, etc. Teams feel more united, kind of like a Mission Impossible crew, with everyone checking in the night before and sending photos from the two members picking your friend up at the gate.
+The text thread helps you stay connected and close on this wonderful and fragile day.

 A GOOD FIRST DAY (SUGGESTIONS)

-Every day is different, every release is different.
-But after doing this for many years, here’s some suggestions—and one or two likely requirements—for a good release day:
+Every day is different and every release is different.
+But after doing this for many years, here are some suggestions—and one or two requirements—for a good release day:

 PICKUP AT THE PRISON GATE

-If your releasing friend doesn’t already have a solid, close family member picking them up, and if they don’t have a required DOC transport back to the county, your team gets this honor to be there at the gate to welcome them out!
-If the prison is far away, make an adventure out of this trip: two team members head out together on a long drive early in the morning.
-Ask your friend what time you have to be there, checked in with the front office, so that they can be processed and released on schedule.
+If your releasing friend doesn’t already have a close family member picking them up or required DOC transport back to the county, your team gets the honor of being there at the gate to welcome them out!
+Note: The initial pickup, meal, and CCO appointment should be with two team members who are able to be most available this first day.
+If the prison is far away, make an adventure out of this trip: head out early in the morning to give yourself plenty of time for potential delays or a fun stop or two.
+Ask your friend what time you have to be there and check in with the front office, so that they can be processed and released on schedule.

-Sometimes you can bring some clothes in a bag or box to submit to the front office, where your friend can release in normal clothes and not their inmate attire.
+Sometimes you can bring clothes in a bag to give to the front office, so your friend can release in normal clothes and not their inmate attire.
 Ask if they’d like this.

-Now, your friend might be excited at the gate, eager to shout in relief or hug you.
-Or your friend might be overwhelmed with anxiety, awkward, shut down.
+Your friend might be excited at the gate, shouting in relief and eager to hug you.
+Or your friend might be overwhelmed with anxiety, feeling awkward and shut down.
 If so, don’t take it personally.
 Just be present, attuned to how they’re doing.
-Like when supporting someone giving birth: give them permission for however they need to be!
-It’s not about us at this moment.
+Think of a midwife supporting someone giving birth: give them the freedom to be however they need to be!
+It’s not about us in this moment.
 Just savor it.
-Bring your peace in your presence, your love in your straight-forward smile.
+Bring your peace in your presence, your love in your smile.

-The drive—especially a long one—is a great time to decompress.
+The drive — especially a long one — is a great time to decompress.
 It opens space, quiet, some stillness for all the transitions happening on this day.
 There’s time to talk, laugh, catch up, if they want.
-Time to go over some of what the rest of the day can look like.
+Also time to go over what the rest of the day might look like.

 A GOOD MEAL

-One of my favorite moments in this work.
-Table fellowship.
-Assuming they’re hungry: sitting down at a quiet restaurant of their choosing, inviting our releasing friend to think of whatever they want.
-Some guys have sheepishly admitted, “I know I should say I want a steak or seafood or something.
-But honestly, I’ve been thinking of Jack in the Box’s curly fries for five f$#@ing years!
+One of my favorite moments in this work is table fellowship.
+Assuming they’re hungry, sit down at a restaurant of their choosing and invite your releasing friend to order whatever they want.
+Some have sheepishly admitted, “I know I should say I want a steak or seafood or something.
+But honestly, I’ve been thinking of Jack in the Box’s curly fries for five f—-ing years!
 Is that ok?”

+Absolutely!
 Just enjoy the time together.
 Ask questions you may have.
 Invite any of their questions.
 Be curious.
 Tell stories.
-Laugh.
 Savor it.

 CCO OFFICE: REQUIRED 1ST DAY

-The one required event of this day is checking in at the DOC’s Community Corrections Office in their release county, to meet with their CCO.
-This can take an hour or two, if they have to wait and fill out paperwork, and go through some orientation stuff.
-Make room for this, and when you’re there just wait in the lobby or in your car.
-We’ve learned CCO’s don’t want anyone else trying to “accompany” the releasing individual back into the meeting, nor doing any advocacy.
-Just your quiet commitment and support to help them comply on this first day—that speaks volumes and builds trust with their CCO (who holds all the keys to your friend’s freedom, or trip back to prison).
+The one required event of this day is checking in at the DOC’s Community Corrections Office in their release county to meet with their CCO.
+This can take an hour or two as they have to wait and fill out paperwork and go through some orientation stuff.
+Make room for this, and when you’re there, just wait together in the lobby or in your car.
+We’ve learned CCOs don’t want anyone else accompanying the releasing individual back into the meeting, or doing any advocacy.
+Just your quiet commitment and support in the background speaks volumes and builds trust with their CCO (who holds the keys to your friend’s freedom).

-If your friend has the amazing fortune to “not have any probation,” or years of checking in with parole/CCO, then you can skip this entire step!
-For the rest of your journey together!
+If your friend has the amazing fortune of not having any probation or years of checking in with parole/CCO, then you can skip this entire step!

 NATURE

 Your releasing friend has been in a concrete tank, a human warehouse, for too long.
-Before jumping right into the traffic and offices of the rest of their life, we’ve found great meaning in aiming for a beach sometime that first day.
+Before jumping right into the noise and busy-ness of the weeks ahead, we’ve found great meaning in aiming for a beach sometime that first day.
 Or a favorite forest.
 Maybe a trail.
 A state park where it’s quiet.
-An epic view.
+A place with an epic view.
 Let your friend, just out of captivity, feel the wonder of the open, created world.
-Even for twenty minutes.
+Even if it’s just for twenty minutes.
 Breath deep breaths together.
 Take a picture.

 HOUSING

-It’s good to get to their new housing, wherever it is, and let them get settled in.
 As with any traveler, knowing where you’ll set your bags and rest your head is essential to getting your bearings.
+Once you’re back in your community, it’s good to get to their new housing and let them get settled in.

 Hang out, if you can.
-Go through how they’re feeling.
-What the CCO told them.
-When the time is right, here where they unpack, you get to now share their . . .
+Ask how they’re feeling, how the CCO appointment went.
+When the time is right, you get to share their . . .

 WELCOME HOME BASKET!

-This is where all those things your church pulled together are felt as the essential gifts they need: some hygeine, socks, gift cards to go get some clothes, a simple cell phone, backpack, calendar, and any other greeting cards or surprises congregants may have shared as well.
-So they don’t have to be anxious about their basic needs, but can get some rest and feel all the huge adjustments happening inside them.
-More than basic needs, though: this is where we’ve seen men and women really struck by how a larger community, a church, actually WANTS them back in the community!
-And that they don’t have to “go to church” to experience a community’s faith and embrace.
+This is where all the items your church pulled together make up the essential gifts they need right now: hygiene products, socks, gift cards to go get some clothes, a simple cell phone, backpack, calendar, and any surprise items congregants wanted to share.
+This basket aims to remove anxiety about basic needs so they can rest and process all the big adjustments happening.
+It’s about more than basic needs, though: this is where we’ve seen releasing friends really struck by how much a larger community, a church, truly WANTS them back in the community!
+They don’t have to “go to church” to experience a community’s care and embrace.

 CALM AND CARING ENVIRONMENT

 That’s the key for the whole day.
 Don’t overwhelm them with all the work ahead.
-Reassure them you’ll be there tomorrow, to take the next steps.
+Reassure them you’ll be there tomorrow, and the next day, to take the next steps.
 Share phone numbers.
-You’ll figure it out together.
+You’ll figure it all out together.

 Years ago, a friend of ours released directly out of two years in solitary confinement.
-He was pale and quiet, shaky with post-traumatic stress symptoms and a wariness from years of gang memories in the valley.
-On our first day together, he got a call on his new phone that he had a warrant out for his arrest!
-“If you all hadn’t have been there with me, I woulda booked it.
+He was pale and quiet, shaky with post-traumatic stress symptoms and wary from years of gang memories in our community Our first day together, he got a call on his new phone that he had a warrant out for his arrest!
+“If you all hadn’t been there with me, I woulda booked it.
 Left the state.
 There’s no way I’m going back to prison.”

-We talked our friend down, assured him we’d call the court clerk, look into this.
+We talked our friend down, assured him we’d call the court clerk and look into this.
 And we did.
-Turns out it was a glitch in the system, a warrant over ten years old!
-We talked with the clerk, made more calls, and it was cleared.
-Due to a broken court system, this man would have fled out of animal terror—to not go back into the cage—sabotaging his freedom, instantly violating his parole.
-(How many other men and women have experienced this, and so despaired and violated their fragile release conditions?)
-But simply having calm, present friends and support made all the difference.
+Turns out it was a glitch in the system, referencing a warrant over ten years old!
+We talked with the clerk, made a few more calls, and it was cleared.
+Due to a broken court system, this man would have fled out of animal terror — desperate not to go back into the cage — sabotaging his freedom, instantly violating his parole.
+(Think of how many other folks have experienced this, despaired, and violated their fragile release conditions, landing them right back in prison?)
+Simply having calm, present friends and support made all the difference for our releasing friend.

 REST OF THE FIRST WEEK

-Shop for some clothes.
-Use those gift cards your church hopefully helped supply.
-It’s fun to pick out some shoes, pants, shirts of their choice!
+• Shop for some clothes.
+Use the gift cards your church hopefully helped supply.
+Have them pick out some shoes, pants, shirts of their choice!

-Any required evaluations.
-Chemical dependency or mental health evaluations can be mandated by parole.
+• Required evaluations.
+Chemical dependency or mental health evaluations are often mandated by parole.
 Find the agencies, make the calls, schedule the evaluations, put it on the calendar, check it off the list.
-Have some candy.
-Or dinner.

-And don’t forget ice cream.
-Taking a walk around the block near their housing.
-Pray together if they’re into that.
-Time to adjust, rest, adjust.
-Those are essentials this first week.
+And don’t forget ice cream!
+Take a walk around the block near their house.
+Pray together, if they’re into that.
+Give them time to adjust, rest, and adjust some more.

 YOU GOT THIS